Welcome

 …and Britain has the caff.

 But, thanks to London being the fantastic cultural and culinary melting pot that it is, the capital’s cafe offering is constantly evolving.
-Specialist coffee shops, Japanese tea houses and fancy cake shops are popping up across the city, and now the London cafe scene is better than ever.
+Specialist coffee shops, Japanese tea houses and fancy cake shops are popping up across the city to accompany our treasured greasy spoons, and now the London cafe scene is better than ever.

 Greasy Spoons & Retro Cafés